jgonzalez0406/Java-Processor/README.md

 # Java Processor
-This goes through each Java file in a specified directory and extracts the method names, code, and pre-existing comments.
+This goes through each Java file in a specified directory and extracts the method names, code, and pre-existing comments using Python.
 The code of each method is sent over to a flask server which generates a short description using a GPT-3.5 model that will be inserted into a comment block.
 The processed file with its new comments is then added to the specified directory.